 Following successful lobbying by the NRLA, courts have reopened across England and Wales.
 From 1 October in England, notice periods have returned to pre-Covid requirements.
 In Wales, restrictions on enforcement have ended, but default six month notice periods remain in place for most types of possession notice, except antisocial behaviour, until the end of December.
 For more information see our resources section.

-The Government has made changes to notice periods in England, with four months now the default for possession cases, with exceptions including antisocial behaviour and arrears of four months' or more, Right to Rent breaches and false statements.
-In Wales, the default notice period is six months until at least the end of September, with exceptions only for antisocial behaviour.
+The UK Government has now returned notice periods in England to pre-Covid requirements, following extensions due to the public health emergency.
+In Wales, the default notice period is six months until at least the end of December, with exceptions only for antisocial behaviour.

 With private landlords now facing waits of up to two years to regain possession, they cannot be expected to continue to foot the bill for government failure.
 There must now be a plan to support households to pay their bills and to compensate landlords fully for their lost income.

 We are calling for direct financial support into the sector, to support landlords and tenants who have faced arrears during the pandemic and through no fault of their own.
 While measures through the welfare system have been welcome, more needs to be done to alleviate Covid-related arrears, and help landlords and tenants sustain tenancies.

 The NRLA is lobbying hard on your behalf but it’s vital that individual landlords also make their voices heard by contacting your MP.

 The NRLA is calling for the Government to support the private rented sector through:

 - Interest free, government guaranteed hardship loans for tenants.
 Providing tenants with a means to pay off COVID-related arrears will sustain tenancies and remove any risk of eviction as furlough is removed.
 These should be paid directly to landlords and should cover all arrears accumulated since the start of the pandemic.
 A similar scheme has already been introduced in Wales.